Chapter 1 Introduction to R

 #

-) your code. - Install the FedData R package from CRAN and GitHub.
-Save the commands in your R script file.
+) your code with answers to the questions. - Install the FedData R package from CRAN and GitHub.

 - Load the FedData R package and read the help file for the

 function within the FedData package.
-What is the 1st input/argument?
-Save the R command in your R script. - Save your R script, and forward to your instructor.
+What is the 1st input/argument? - Save your R script and forward to your mentor.

 R can load a variety of data formats, however tabular data is by far the most common, and what we will spend of the majority of our time working with.
 Typically tabular data is stored in spreadsheets (e.g. .txt, .csv, .xlsx), databases (e.g. NASIS), or webpages (.html).
 Within R tabular data is stored as a data.frame